 When Do Most Burglars Strike?

-Most burglaries are committed by careful thieves who plan crimes based on when they’re least likely to get caught.
+Most thefts are committed by careful burglars who plan crimes based on when they’re least likely to get caught.
 That means they’re sometimes walking the neighborhood, taking note of homes with:

 - Security systems